RafaelSanM/huddle-landing-page-frontend-mentor/README.md

 # Frontend Mentor - Order summary card solution

-This is a solution to the [Huddle landing page with a single introductory section challenge on Frontend Mentor]([https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0)).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Huddle landing page](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0) Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 As most of my work, this solution is being constantly updated as I learn new things and find better solutions for my problems, so please, take this into consideration!